 This is the digital circuit that is applied in order to execute logic and arithmetic processes.
-Some of the processes include, measuring values such like AND, OR, AND NOT.
+Some of the processes include measuring values such as AND, OR, AND NOT.
 It is the base builder block of the CPU

 The second component is the control unit.

 The work of this component is to deliver services in the computer’s network.
 Basically, the control unit runs the entire computer while it is run by the ROM and RAM.

 The third component of the CPU is the register.

 This component accepts, stores, and transfers directions and data quickly used by the CPU immediately.
 It is simply the short-term storage unit that is quickly reachable by the CPU.